 3D Secure and 3D Secure 2.0 at a glance

 Essentially, 3D Secure 2.0 is a refinement of the previous 3D Secure protocol.
-Each credit card order triggers the transfer of up to 100 data points to the issuer; based on these data points, the issuer performs a real-time risk assessment.
+With each credit card order, up to 100 data points will be be transmitted to the issuer; based on these data points, the issuer performs a real-time risk assessment.
 If a transaction is classified as low-risk, it can be authorized directly and without further interaction by the buyer.
-However, if fraud is suspected, the buyer is requested to confirm his identity again, for example by SMS or e-mail.
+However, if fraud is suspected, the buyer is requested to confirm his identity again, for example by push-TAN.
 The risk assessment takes place in the background and is not perceptible to the buyer.
 The collection and forwarding of the necessary data takes place both via the merchant's shop backend and via the Payment Service Provider (PSP), which connects 3D Secure 2.0 to the respective shop.